Back to all posts

 While the tips above are a great starting point for any massage, some specialty services benefit from a little extra consideration.
 Think of it as fine-tuning your preparation to match the specific experience you’ve booked.
 Whether you’re coming in for intense therapeutic work, a gentle prenatal session, or a relaxing shared experience, a few extra mental notes can make a world of difference.
 Knowing what to expect and how to communicate your needs for these unique massages ensures you get the most out of every minute on the table.

-Prepping for Deep Tissue or Ashiatsu
+For Deep Tissue or Ashiatsu Massages

 If you’ve booked a deep tissue massage or our signature Ashiatsu Deepfeet Bar Therapy, your goal is likely to address chronic pain or seriously tight muscles.
 These techniques go beyond general relaxation to provide targeted relief.
 The key to a successful session is open communication.
 Be ready to point out specific areas of discomfort and don’t hesitate to speak up if the pressure is too much—or not enough.
 Your therapist is skilled at listening to both your words and your body’s response, but clear feedback from you is what makes the treatment truly effective and tailored to your needs.

-Special Tips for Prenatal Massage
+Tips for Your Prenatal Massage

 Your comfort and safety are the top priorities during a Prenatal Massage.
 Before your session, take a moment to think about any specific aches and pains you’ve been experiencing—like lower back pain or swollen ankles.
 Be sure to let your therapist know how far along you are and if you have any concerns or conditions your doctor has mentioned.
 We use special pillows and positioning to keep you and your baby comfortable and safe throughout the massage.
 This session is all about providing relief and support during this special time, so sharing these details helps us customize the experience just for you.